Organ Donation in ColoradoPage Overview

-Donor Information in Colorado
+Organ Donation in Colorado

-Becoming a donor and joining the confidential Colorado Organ and Tissue Donor Registry is as simple as checking the "yes" box when asked about donor preference on the driver license, permit, or ID card applications.
+Becoming a donor and joining the confidential Colorado Organ and Tissue Donor Registry is as simple as checking the "yes" box when asked about donor preferences on the driver license, permit, or ID card applications.

-When you receive the final document a small red heart with the letter "Y" in the middle of it will appear in the lower right corner.
+When you receive the final document, a small red heart with the letter "Y" in the middle of it will appear in the lower right corner.
 On the flipside, if you choose, you can indicate specific organs or tissue to donate, or check the "any needed" line.
 Sign your name in the space provided and you are officially giving the gift of life.

 Informative brochures are available at any Colorado driver license office.

 You can change or update your organ donor profile online by visiting the official Donate Life Colorado website.

 Once you become an eligible organ donor, you should inform your family of the important decision that you've made; at the time of your death, the hospital will contact them for confirmation.
 Your organ donor wishes will then be carried out by medical professionals based on the specifications you made at the time that you registered.
 If you indicated that you only wanted to donate some but not all of your organs or tissue, for example, those restrictions are guaranteed to be adhered to.

 In addition to becoming an organ donor in the state of Colorado, there are also a number of other additional ways that you can support Donor Alliance, Donate Life Colorado, and the other important organizations that are leading the way in organ donation and distribution throughout the state.
 You can:Other Topics in This SectionSave Lives.
 Become an

 Organ Donor Today!

 Make a difference by registering to donate your eyes, tissues and organs!Organ Donation Survey